DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxOverlay/1 Configuration/dragEnabled.md

 ---
 ---
 ##### shortDescription
-Specifies whether or not an end-user can drag the widget.
+Specifies whether or not an end-user can drag the UI component.

 ---